 10 CQBP's were specially made for USMC to test.
-Not made in this configuration they are in limited quantities.
+Not normally made in this configuration they are in limited quantities.
 Here shown is a pre camouflaged pistol.
-They can come with a 3 micron flat chrome finish for zero rust and wear to look like this.
+They can come with a 3 micron flat chrome finish for zero rust and wear called a Navy Model to look like this.